isomerpages/moe-methodistgirlssch/_parents/Secondary Parents/1: 1 Learning Programme.md

 <h3>Empowering Tomorrow's Leaders: Our 1:1 Learning Programme</h3>
 <p>In today's fast-paced world, technology is revolutionizing every aspect
 of our lives.
 From artificial intelligence to online shopping, disruptive technologies are reshaping how we live and work.
-The recent global events, such as the COVID-19 pandemic, have only accelerated these changes.
+Global events, such as the COVID-19 pandemic, have only accelerated these changes.
 Recognizing the importance of preparing our students to acquire the digital skills to navigate this digital age and in line with the National Digital Literacy Programme announced in 2020, we offer a 1:1 Learning Programme to our students.</p>